alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/index.md

     date: November 2024
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
       'Findings from a Multi Variate Testing to identify and validate the most effective shortcuts to content on the sixteen Level One mainstream browse pages.
 These results informed the decision to present links to the three most viewed pages tagged to the Level One browse page’s subtopics at the top of the page.
-The links are dynamically fetched from SearchAPI'
+The links are dynamically fetched from SearchAPI.'
     title: 'Multi Variate Testing on Popular Tasks'
     link: https://docs.google.com/document/d/1kCEnXA58R4YKJUOpMNBeqVSFHXDwbow3_GUebcK0i9M/edit?tab=t.0#heading=h.tgu1ies1hjax
     documentFormat: Google Docs